Royal Canadian Legion: National Headquarters

-The National Headquarters of The Royal Canadian Legion in Ottawa, Ontario, features a Wall of Remembrance.

-The Wall of Remembrance is adorned by an 11-ft long stainless steel sword (2006) by André Gauthier.

-The Royal Canadian Legion commissioned a small work of art on the theme of the Tomb of the Unknown Soldier (2001) by André Gauthier.

-“Of Such as These” (2003) by André Gauthier is a small bas-relief of Canadian World War II fighting men and women presented by the Conference of Defence Associations Institute to The Royal Canadian Legion's National Secretariat in Ottawa.
+The National Headquarters of The Royal Canadian Legion in Ottawa, Ontario, feature a Wall of Remembrance, adorned by a three-metre long stainless steel sword (2006) by André Gauthier, who also provided a small work of art on the theme of the Tomb of the Unknown Soldier (2001) and “Of Such as These” (2003), a small bas-relief of Canadian World War II soldiers, presented by the Conference of Defence Associations Institute to Legion's National Secretariat.

 Memorials

 The Royal Canadian Legion Branch 593 erected a memorial in Ottawa dedicated to those who died in the First and Second World Wars and the Korean War.

-Legion museums
+Museums

 A number of military museums are co-located and affiliated with Royal Canadian Legions.

-Legion halls
+Halls

 Most small towns and villages in Canada have at least one Legion Hall.
 Often the Legion Hall is a major community centre, combining the functions of a pub, pool hall, dance hall, bingo hall, banquet hall, and so on.

 Legion Halls are numbered, for example "Branch 99 Royal Canadian Legion".
 This is not a nationwide numbering system; instead, each provincial Command has its own numerical sequence.
 "Branch 99", therefore, can refer to any of several Legion Halls, as follows: Belleville, Ontario; Cowansville, Quebec; Lipton/Dysart, Saskatchewan; Coronation, Alberta (a branch that has closed); Sicamous, British Columbia; or Emo, Ontario (in the Manitoba/Northwestern Ontario Command).

 The Royal Canadian Legion Maple Leaf Post-84 is located in Royal Oak, Michigan.